-Abstract-Accurate quantification of cardiac valve regurgitation jets is fundamental for guiding treatment.
-Cardiac ultrasound is the preferred diagnostic tool, but current methods for measuring the regurgitant volume are limited by low accuracy and high interobserver variability.
-Following recent research, quantitative estimators of orifice size and regurgitant volume based on high frame rate 3-D ultrasound have been proposed, but measurement accuracy limited by the wide point spread function relative to the orifice size.
-The aim of this paper was to investigate the use of deep learning to estimate both the orifice size and the regurgitant volume.
+Abstract - Accurate quantification of cardiac valve regurgitation jets is fundamental for guiding treatment.
+Cardiac ultrasound is the preferred diagnostic tool, but current methods for measuring the regurgitant volume (RVol) are limited by low accuracy and high interobserver variability.
+Following recent research, quantitative estimators of orifice size and RVol based on high frame rate 3-D ultrasound have been proposed, but measurement accuracy is limited by the wide point spread function (PSF) relative to the orifice size.
+The aim of this article was to investigate the use of deep learning to estimate both the orifice size and the RVol.
 A simulation model was developed to simulate the power-Doppler images of blood flow through orifices with different geometries.
-A convolutional neural network was trained on 30000 image pairs.
+A convolutional neural network (CNN) was trained on 30000 image pairs.
 The network was used to reconstruct orifices from power-Doppler data, which facilitated estimators for regurgitant orifice areas and flow volumes.
-We demonstrate that the network improves orifice shape reconstruction, as well as the accuracy of orifice area and flow volume estimation, compared to a previous approach based on thresholding of the power-Doppler signal (THD), and compared to spatially invariant deconvolution (DC).
-Our approach reduces area estimation error on simulations: (THD: 13.2 \pm 9.9 mm2, DC: 12.8 \pm 15.8 mm2, ours: 3.5 \pm 3.2 mm2).
-In a phantom experiment, our approach reduces both area estimation error (THD: $10.4 \pm 8.4 \text{ mm}^2$, DC: 10.98 ± 8.17 , ours: $9.9 \pm 6.0 \text{ mm}^2$), and flow rate estimation error (THD: 20.3 \pm 9.9 ml/s, DC: 18.14 \pm 13.01 ml/s, ours: 7.1 \pm 10.6 ml/s).
-We also demonstrate in vivo feasibility for six patients with aortic insufficiency, compared with standard echocardiography and magnetic resonance references.
+We demonstrate that the network improves orifice shape reconstruction, as well as the accuracy of orifice area and flow volume estimation, compared with a previous approach based on thresholding of the power-Doppler signal (THD), and compared with spatially invariant deconvolution (DC).
+Our approach reduces the area estimation error on simulations: (THD: $13.2 \pm 9.9 \text{ mm}^2$, DC: $12.8 \pm 15.8 \text{ mm}^2$, and ours: $3.5 \pm 3.2 \text{ mm}^2$).
+In a phantom experiment, our approach reduces both area estimation error (THD: 10.4 \pm 8.4 mm2, DC: 10.98 \pm 8.17, and ours: 9.9 \pm 6.0 mm2) and flow rate estimation error (THD: 20.3 \pm 9.9 ml/s, DC: 18.14 \pm